 2016-2017 ATP Elections Candidates

 Jim is Professor of Education at Harding University and previously served ten years as the Director of Harding’s TRiO Student Support Services Program.
 He is a long-time member of ATP and has often presented pre- and post-conference workshops, as well as concurrent sessions.
-Jim currently is Treasurer for ATP.
+Jim currently has served as Treasurer for ATP.

 In my four years as Secretary, I undertook the vital project of collecting and organizing significant ATP documents into a comprehensive, standardized, easy-to-use archive, including everything from minutes and reports to hotel contracts and conference programs.
 I have also developed a set of summary documents that track key pieces of data from year to year such as board composition, membership and conference attendance figures, and a standard checklist for future secretaries to ensure that a complete set of documents is archived each year.
 As I pass the archive on to the next Secretary, my hope is that it will provide a window to our past, help keep us focused on long-term organizational goals as board members come and go, and assist us in making data-based decisions as we continue into our second decade of existence.